 Working the handlebars encourages upper body proprioception and strength as the hands support the upper body while turning when needed.

-With childhood obesity on the rise, focusing on activities like bike riding is more important than ever – torching calories while socializing and having fun with friends is the perfect way to keep children fit.
+With childhood obesity on the rise, focusing on activities like bike riding is more important than ever – burning calories while socialising and having fun with friends is the perfect way to keep fit.

 Now that you know why bike riding is so important for health, fitness, and child development.
 We hope that you will support with our upcoming projects with SUSTRANS Bike.

 Staff are also encouraged to develop their own confidence in riding a bicycle, so that they can support pupils more effectively.